David Smith (Canadian senator)

-David Paul Smith, (May 16, 1941 – February 26, 2020) was a Canadian lawyer, politician and senator.
+David Paul Smith, (May 16, 1941 – February 26, 2020) was a Canadian lawyer, politician and political strategist.
+While Smith had a modest electoral record of his own, as the Liberal Party of Canada's Ontario campaign chair during the leadership of Jean Chretien he delivered outsized victories that enabled Chretien to form majority governments after three consecutive elections.
+Smith served as a senator between 2002 and 2016.

-Municipal politics
+Early years

+Smith grew up in Toronto Ontario, Victoria B.C., and graduated secondary school in Peterborough Ontario.
+He completed his undergraduate studies in political science at Carleton University and graduated from Queen’s University law school in 1970.

+He is a great-great nephew of Sir Henry Campbell-Bannerman, a Liberal MP and Prime Minister of the United Kingdom.
+He was married to Heather Forster Smith, a jurist who was the first woman to served as Chief Justice of the Ontario Superior Court of Justice (2002–19).

+He became an aide and protégée of Senator Keith Davey, the principal election campaign strategist of the Liberal Party of Canada in the 1960s and 70s.
+He served as the national president of the Young Liberal Federation in the 1960s while Lester Pearson was party leader, and worked as the executive assistant (title of the ministerial chief of staff until the 1990s) to Walter Gordon and John Turner.

+Toronto alderman, member of parliament, and cabinet minister

 Smith was an alderman on Toronto City Council in the 1970s.
 He served a period as deputy mayor and president of city council.
 He ran for Mayor of Toronto in 1978, but was defeated by John Sewell in a three-way split.
 Smith became a backroom lobbyist for developers and was instrumental in helping Art Eggleton defeat Sewell in 1980.

-Member of Parliament

 After his defeat in municipal politics, Smith ran for and was elected to the House of Commons of Canada in the 1980 election as the Liberal Member of Parliament (MP) for the riding of Don Valley East in a suburb of Toronto.
+As a junior backbench MP, Smith was tasked by Prime Minister Pierre Trudeau in 1981, the United Nations’ International Year of Disabled Persons, to report on the challenges faced the disabled.
+The experience hearing from 600 witnesses led him to become a vocal advocate for equality guarantee in the Canadian Charter of Rights and Freedoms for the disabled during the patriation of the Canadian Constitution.

 In 1982, he became Deputy Government House Leader, and joined the Canadian Cabinet in 1983 as Minister of State for Small Businesses and Tourism.
 Smith was appointed to the same position when John Turner succeeded Pierre Trudeau as Prime Minister of Canada in 1984.
 Smith was defeated in the subsequent 1984 election.